JirehNam/OculusQuestKiosk/README.md

 7.)
 Enable the accessibility service<br>
 Enable QuestKiosk by clicking on it in the accessibility settings.<br>
-They should show up after the AppLauncher has exited.

 8.)
 Restart<br>
 Restart your Oculus Quest 1/2